 These Financial Statements are prepared on a going concern basis.
 The Directors regard this as appropriate, after due consideration of the Group's statement of financial position, capital adequacy and solvency.

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 2.1 STANDARDS, AMENDMENTS AND INTERPRETATION TO EXISTING STANDARDS

-2.1.1 Standards and amendments to existing standards effective 1 January 2019
+2.1.1 Interpretations and amendments to standards adopted by the Group